 A direct correlation of a forecast parameter may not be the best measure of the importance of this predictor to the skill of a 3-4 parameter forecast model.
 This is the nature of the seasonal or climate forecast problem where one is dealing with a very complicated atmospheric-oceanic system that is highly non-linear.
 There is a maze of changing physical linkages between the many variables.
 These linkages can undergo unknown changes from weekly to decadal time scales.
 It is impossible to understand how all of these processes interact with each other.
-No one can completely understand the full complexity of the atmosphere-ocean system.
 But, it is still possible to develop a reliable statistical forecast scheme which incorporates a number of the climate system's non-linear interactions.
-Any seasonal or climate forecast scheme should show significant hindcast skill before it is used in real-time forecasts.
+Any seasonal or climate forecasts.

-2 April Forecast Methodology
+2 June Forecast Methodology

-2.1 April Statistical Forecast Scheme
+2.1 June Statistical Forecast Scheme

-We are debuting a new April statistical forecast scheme this year that has been developed over the period from 1982-2019.
+We are debuting a new June statistical forecast scheme this year that has been developed over the period from 1982-2019.
 The model uses the newly-released ECMWF Reanalysis 5 (ERA5)

-(https://confluence.ecmwf.int/display/CKB/ERA5%3A+data+documentation) as well as NOAA Optimum Interpolation (IO) SST (Reynolds et al. 2002).
-The ERA5 reanalysis currently extends from 1979 to near-present and will be extended back to 1950 in the upcoming months.
+(https://confluence.ecmwf.int/display/CKB/ERA5%3A+data+documentation) as well as NOAA Optimum Interpolation (OI) SST (Reynolds et al. 2002).
+The ERA5 reanalysis currently extends from 1979 to present and will be extended back to 1950 in the upcoming months.
 A benefit of the ERA5 reanalysis is that it is the first reanalysis from ECMWF that provides updates in near real-time, allowing for the same reanalysis product to be used for both hindcast model development as well as real-time analysis.
-The NOAA Optimum Interpolation (OI) SST (Reynolds et al. 2002) is available from 1982-present.
-This new model showed significant skill in cross-validated (e.g., leaving the year out of the developmental model that is being predicted) hindcasts of Accumulated Cyclone Energy (ACE) (r = 0.65) over the period from 1982-2019.
+The NOAA OISST (Reynolds et al. 2002) is available from 1982-present.
+This new model showed significant skill in cross-validated (e.g., leaving the year out of the developmental model that is being predicted) hindcasts of Accumulated Cyclone Energy (ACE) (r = 0.72) over the period from 1982-2019.

 Figure 2 displays the locations of each of our predictors, while Table 1 displays the individual linear correlations between each predictor and ACE over the 1982-2019 hindcast period.
-All predictors correlate significantly at the 5% level using a two-tailed Student's t-test and assuming that each year represents an individual degree of freedom.
-Table 2 displays the 2020 observed values for each of the three predictors in the statistical forecast scheme.
+All predictors correlate significantly at the 5% level using a two-tailed Student's t-test and assuming that each year is independent of the prior year (e.g., the correlation between ACE in two consecutive years is very low).
+Table 2 displays the 2020 observed values for each of the four predictors in the statistical forecast scheme.
 Table 3 displays the statistical model output for the 2020 hurricane season.
-Two of the three predictors call for increased Atlantic hurricane activity, while one predictor (200 hPa zonal wind) is near average.
+Three of the four predictors call for increased Atlantic hurricane activity in 2020.

-Figure 1: Observed versus early April cross-validated hindcast values of ACE for the statistical model for 1982-2019.
+Figure 1: Observed versus early June cross-validated hindcast values of ACE for the statistical model for 1982-2019.

-April Forecast Predictors
+June Forecast Predictors

-Figure 2: Location of predictors for our early April extended-range statistical prediction for the 2020 hurricane season.
+Figure 2: Location of predictors for our early June extended-range statistical prediction for the 2020 hurricane season.

-Table 1: Linear correlation between early April predictors and ACE over the period from 1982-2019.
+Table 1: Rank correlations between early June predictors and ACE over the period from 1982-2019.

-Predictor Correlation w/ ACE 1) January-March SST (5°S-50°N, 40°W-10°W) (+) 0.54 2) January-March 200 hPa U (17.5°N-27.5°N, 60°W-20°W) (+) 0.46 3) February-March SST (20°S-0°, 145°E-170°E) (-) 0.49
+Predictor Correlation w/ ACE 1) April-May SST (20°N-60°N, 40°W-15°W) (+) 0.58 2) May SLP (20°N-40°N, 60°W-10°W) (-) -0.32 3) May 10m U (5°S-5°N, 180°W-130°W) (-) -0.54 4) April-May SST (35°S-15°S, 155°E-180°E) (+) 0.64

-Table 2: Listing of early April 2020 predictors for the 2020 hurricane season.
+Table 2: Listing of early June 2020 predictors for the 2020 hurricane season.
 A plus (+) means that positive deviations of the parameter are associated with increased hurricane activity, while a minus (-) means that negative deviations of the parameter are associated with increased hurricane activity.
 SD stands for standard deviation.